Download 'Know before you go', our quick reference guide for recreational users of Port Taranaki and its approaches.

-The Council's navigation & safety bylaws for Port Taranaki and its approaches aim to make this area safe for all users, including bathers and recreational boaties.
+The Council's navigation & safety bylaws for Port Taranaki and its approaches aim to make this area safe for all users, commercial and recreational.

 The harbour limits for Port Taranaki and its approaches are defined by the sea area within a 2.5 nautical mile radius from Moturoa trig.

 The Port and its approaches have a wide range of users, from large merchant ships and domestic fishing vessels to recreational power boats, jet skis, yachts, kayaks, waka ama, paddle boards, distance swimmers, divers and beach-goers at Ngamotu Beach.